anickacodes/journal_app/README.md

 Users can : See a list of entries via `/list`

-Users can : Creat their own entries via `/new`
+Users can : Create their own entries via `/new`

->Users can input their name at the bottom of their entry
+>Users can add a name at the bottom of their entry
 >
->Users can see a time stamp of when the entry was submitted
+>Users can see a date and time stamp of when the entry was submitted
 >
->Upon form submission, inputs load onto `/list` and can be seen in the console - *implementing storage system*
+>Upon form submission, inputs load onto `/list`
 >
-Users can : Navigate across the home page and the above pages
+>Users can : Navigate easily across pages

+_Features🥇_

+- form
+- local storage